 Day 14: Departure

 Depending on where you’re flying to, there are daily international flights from both Porto or Lisbon.
-A three hour high-speed train connects the two major cities, so it is easy to get between them if you end your itinerary in the city where you are not departing from.
+A three hour high-speed train connects the two major cities or you can drive on the straightforward highway for about 4.5 hours.
+It is easy to get between Portugal’s two major cities if you end your itinerary in the city where you are not departing from.

 I absolutely loved my experience in Portugal, particularly the food & hospitality adventures we experienced.
 If I lived in my dream world, I would have traveled for another 2 weeks exploring Portugal’s southern coast and islands, both of which are missing from this currently itinerary.